 Dwindling Confidence: With all of this preoccupation, customer experience managers admit that they have not yet thought out how they can get more mileage from the VoC investment, yet they know there’s a lot of potential, especially regarding the bigger issues that are chronic concerns for customers.
 And Forrester’s State of Customer Experience Study revealed that while 90% of executives sensed the importance of customer experience management, 86% of them did not expect to see business results from it.

-Shift to Actionability: Here’s new wisdom for VoC — and for your overall customer experience strategy – and it’s not too late to change: shift your attention to actionability plans.
+Shift to Actionability: Here’s new wisdom for VoC best practices — and for your overall customer experience strategy – and it’s not too late to change: shift your attention to actionability plans.

 In the table below, the business value is much higher for the New Wisdom approach.
 The Traditional Approach requires a constant treadmill of resources, and does not provide sufficient actionable or compelling insights to move the needle.
 If we adopt the New Wisdom approach, we will certainly see an increase in the percentage of executives who have faith in seeing strong business results from customer experience management.